-El Nino has been causing extreme weather around the world
+El Nino causes extreme world weather

 In recent weeks we've been telling you about extreme weather that's happening around the world - from typhoons in China to wildfires in America.